 How Do I Prevent Mold From Getting On My Mushrooms?

 Although mushrooms are a fungus you want, mold is definitely not!
 Mold can kill your budding mushrooms, so make sure that your growing area is clean by always sanitizing your hands before you interact with your mushrooms.
-Some mushrooms types, like Oyster mushrooms, are more adept at staving off mold than others.
+Some mushroom types, like Oyster mushrooms, are more adept at staving off mold than others.
 That’s why it’s far easier to grow Oysters.
 Regardless of the strain, remember that being sanitary is your best friend when it comes to growing mushrooms properly.

 Are you ready to become a master mushroom farmer, but have a few questions?
 We have answers!